Hamilton County License Hearing Guide

 Related Guides

-Losing your driver's license after a DUI arrest in Hamilton, Texas can be devastating, impacting your ability to get to work, school, and take care of essential errands.
+Losing your driver's license after a DUI arrest in Hamilton, Texas, can be devastating, impacting your ability to get to work, school, and take care of essential errands.
 It's crucial to understand the process and take immediate action to protect your driving privileges.
-This guide provides the information you need about license suspension and the Administrative License Revocation (ALR) hearing process following a DUI arrest in Hamilton.
+This guide provides the information you need about license suspension and the Administrative License Revocation (ALR) hearing process following a DUI arrest in Hamilton County.
 It's important to remember that the administrative process regarding your license is separate from the criminal case against you.
-One does not automatically influence the other.
+The outcome of the ALR hearing does not automatically determine the outcome of your criminal case, and vice versa.

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
-There are very limited exceptions to this rule, so act quickly!
+- What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your driver's license will automatically be suspended, typically 90 days to 1 year for a first offense.

 Automatic License Suspension